AnshulAgrawal799/Sliding_Window-Jingle_Detection/README.md

    - `row_created_at`: Automatic timestamp
 3. **Delete audio file** - Remove the processed audio file from the filesystem after successful database insertion

+**⚠️ Important**: Audio files are permanently deleted after successful processing.
+Ensure you have backups if you need to retain the original files.

 ### Database Error Handling

 - If database connection fails, the script logs a warning but continues processing